jianwen-android/notes-sst-/Physics/Practical/Planning.md

+---
+date created: Sunday, August 21st 2022, 3:57:54 pm
+date modified: Sunday, August 21st 2022, 4:03:26 pm
+---

 # IDP and DP

 - State explicit your independent variables (x - axis) and dependant variables (y - axis)
 - State 2 **measurable** values that should stay constant throughout the practical
 	- These values must also be significant to the experiment
+- check if you can express your relationship (if given) into a linear equation (for later)

 # Procedures